01

 Picked up his daughter’s feet and placed them gently on his knee.

-His fingers tying the anklets
+His fingers tied the anklets.

 One.